Updated: May 3

 Ballet fitness also offers an opportunity to learn a new skill and have fun, and it is well known that you are more likely to stick with an exercise class that you enjoy and makes you feel good.

 How is a ballet fitness class structured?

 This will depend on the type of class you attend.
 My classes start with a short warm up before heading to the barre.
 Following the barre work we may do some standing work in the centre and will always finish on the mat.
-As a BalletBeFit instructor and a Pilates instructor, I fuse the two techniques in my classes as they complement each other so well.
-As well as the barre, we may sometimes use small equipment such as Pilates soft balls, resistance bands and light hand weights.
+I fuse ballet and Pilates techniques in my classes as they complement each other so well.
+In addition to the barre, we may sometimes use small equipment such as Pilates soft balls, resistance bands and light hand weights.
 The class is structured to incorporate strength, balance and flexibility.

-I also teach BalletBeFit Feel Young, a specially designed class for those over 65 years of age and wanting a gentler paced class.
+I also teach specially designed classes for those over 65 years of age and wanting a gentler paced class.
 The focus is on exercises to help improve every day function, including stability, strength and balance.
 This class uses a combination of barre, centre and chair work.